ArloysMacias/fitness4you/README.md

     * Home
     * Products
     * Account (Dropdown: Login / Register)
-    * Shopping cart (with number indication items inside)
+    * Shopping cart (with number indicating items inside)

 * The following options are presented on the navbar when the user is logged in:
     * Home
     * Products
     * Account (Dropdown: My profile / Logout)
     * User name
-    * Shopping cart (with number indication items inside)
+    * Shopping cart (with number indicating items inside)

 * The following options are presented on the navbar when a superuser is logged in:
     * Home